-- .1 Seals to be oil lubricated or water lubricated. - .1 If oil lubricated, oil reservoir to be sealed and integral to pump casing.
-Oil to be non-toxic with minimum life of 10,000 hours. - .2 If water lubricated, seals will be continually flushed and lubricated by filtered domestic water while the pump is operating.
+- .1 Seals to be water lubricated. - .1 Seals will be continually flushed and lubricated by filtered domestic water while the pump is operating.
 Provide solenoids on seal flush lines to stop seal flush water flow to pumps while pumps are off.
-Solenoids to operate off of a 120 Vac, 60 Hz supply.
+Solenoids to operate off of a one hundred twenty (120) Vac, sixty (60) hertz supply and connect by a schedule eighty (80) fifteen (15) millimetres diameter PVC pipe line to the pump seal.
+Supplier to supply seal water solenoid switches.